 The cost of living in BC may be higher than what you are used to at home.
-It’s important you understand the costs of living in BC ahead of time so you can prepare to support yourself.
+It’s important you understand the costs of living in BC so you can prepare to support yourself.

 Your housing costs will be different depending on whether you live on- or off-campus.
 Living in Metro Vancouver is expensive, and it could be difficult to find affordable accommodation.

 Talk to your school, college, or university about the resources they have to help you find suitable accommodation for your stay.
-Visit EduCanada’s website to prepare your budget to study in Canada.
+EduCanada’s website is a helpful resource to prepare your budget and understand living costs while studying in Canada.

 Homestay offers you the opportunity to learn about life in BC by living with a host family.